SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Each WCAG principle is broken up into one or more guidlines.
 Each WCAG guideline has one or more successs criteria, which are characterized by being testable.
 For each guideline and success criterion the WCAG also includes a wide variety of techinques for (better) achieving these.
-WCAG techniques may either be <dfn>sufficient</dfn>, i.e. enough to meet a success criterion, or be <dfn>advisory</dfn>, which is going beyond the success criterion to better address the guideline behind it.
+WCAG techniques may either be »sufficient«, i.e. enough to meet a success criterion, or be »advisory«, which is going beyond the success criterion to better address the guideline behind it.
 Additionally, WCAG techniques may document common failures.
 The WCAG defines three levels of conformance, A, AA, And AAA, for each success criterion.
 In some countries websites, especially those of public sector bodies must conform with certain WCAG levels. the WAI published the WCAG ⟮c+;2.1⟯ version in ⟮c+;2018⟯, and is expected to publish WCAG ⟮c+;2.2⟯ in ⟮c+;2021⟯